HackYourFuture/HTML-CSS/Week2/MAKEME.md

 > Use the command line to create a directory "week2" inside your hyf-html-css directory.
 There should already be a week1 inside that contains your homework of last week.

  - Grids exercise
-    - Download the HTML and images in the folder Homework 2
+    - Download the HTML and images in the folder Homework 2 ([or click this link to download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/HackYourFuture/HTML-CSS/tree/master/Week2/Homework2))
     - You are going to write the CSS for this page
     - You are not allowed to change the HTML
     - The page contains two grids: the first one should work using floats, the second using flex box.
 Be careful not to mix the two!